 They can also be portioned up and placed in the freezer for easy baked beans whenever you fancy!

 Give them a go!
 They really are good.

-- 1 large tin haricot or cannollini beans drained NOT rinsed
+- 1 large can haricot or cannollini beans, drained NOT rinsed

 - Place the chopped onion in a large frying pan with a splash of water and cook over a medium heat until softened.
 Add the garlic and cook for another 1 - 2 mins.
 You really don't want the onion or garlic to catch on the bottom of the pan so if you think it may, add another splash of water to prevent it from doing so.